 King's commitment to addressing the Interim Report's recommendations is unequivocal.
-The recommendations and the University's plan of action in response to each recommendation is provided in the following pages.
+The recommendations, the University's plan of action in response to each recommendation and the status of that work is provided in the following pages.
 The plan was developed under the leadership of University of King's College President William Lahey and Vice-President Dr. Sarah Clift and is informed by the expertise of King's Sexual Health & Safety Officer Jordan Roberts and Dean of Students Katie Merwin.

-The plan reflects the University's ongoing efforts to respond meaningfully and, where necessary, to change in response to insights and information provided in the Interim Report and gained through recent, direct consultation with constituencies including current students and alumni.
-It additionally reflects efforts and cultural shifts at King's that date back years-such as the Sexualized Violence Policy-rather than months.
-Consequently, some steps can be put into action immediately, while others require further planning and consultation.
-The plan is a living document that will evolve as the University's understanding of, and resources for, the broader work called for in the Interim Report strengthens.
+This updated plan reflects the University's ongoing efforts to respond meaningfully and, where necessary, to change in response to insights and information provided in the Interim Report and gained through ongoing direct consultation with constituencies including current students and alumni.
+It reflects efforts and cultural shifts1 at King's that date back years-such as the Sexualized Violence Policy-rather than months.
+While some steps were put into action immediately, others are ongoing.
+The plan is a living document that continues to evolve as the University's understanding of, and resources for, the broader work called for in the Interim Report strengthens.